Mercury-HPC/Mercury-HPC.github.io/documentation.md

 The _network abstraction_ (NA) layer is used by both the RPC layer and the bulk layer.
-It provides a minimal set of function calls that abstract the underlying network fabric, and that can be used to provide: connection/disconnection to/from a target, point-to-point messaging, remote memory access.
+It provides a minimal set of function calls that abstract the underlying network fabric and that can be used to provide: connection/disconnection to/from a target, point-to-point messaging with both unexpected and expected messaging, remote memory access.
 The API is non-blocking and uses a callback mechanism so that upper layers can provide asynchronous execution more easily: when progress is made (either internally or after a call to `NA_Progress()`) and an operation